01The starting point

 Love Tales launched on a brand-new domain.
 DR 0.
 No backlinks.
 No brand awareness.
 No content team.
 The audience was there — couples and consumers searching for meaningful product and story experiences — but the discovery channel was empty.

-On a new domain, architecture decisions you make in week one decide whether month six is 5K visits or 30K.
-Pick well.— Founder note
+On a new domain, architecture decisions you make in week one decide whether month eight is 5K visits or 30K.
+Pick well.— M. Moreton · Solo founder, Freel

 02What we diagnosed

-Most new domains optimize for Google and ignore AI
+Most new domains optimize for Google and ignore how AI engines read content

-By default, a new consumer site ships with category-shaped H2s and product copy that AI engines can't easily quote.
-Phrasing H2s as the questions buyers actually ask AI — and shipping FAQPage schema across the whole catalog — costs nothing on launch day but compounds across both Google and the AI engines.
+A new consumer site that ships with category-shaped H2s and generic product copy leaves authority signals on the table.
+Phrasing H2s as the questions buyers actually ask, and shipping FAQPage schema across the catalog, costs nothing on launch day but compounds across both Google and the AI engines that are increasingly where buyers start.

-The long-tail was unclaimed at the emotional + product intersection
+The long-tail was unclaimed at the emotional and product intersection

-Authority can be earned faster than most founders think
+Authority can be earned faster than most founders expect

-DR 45 in 6 months sounds aggressive.
-It isn't, if the content earns press pickups, the schema unlocks rich results, and the citation pull from AI engines feeds back into Google's authority signals.
-The work is mostly choosing what to publish.
+DR 45 in 8 months sounds aggressive.
+It is achievable if the content earns press pickups, the schema unlocks rich results, and the link surface keeps growing.
+The work is mostly choosing what to publish and where to earn attention.

 03What we shipped

-Shipped programmatic content covering high-intent emotional and product queries, plus free-use utilities that give the audience something concrete (and earn natural backlinks).
-Each page targeted one specific search instead of generic category traffic.
+Shipped programmatic content covering high-intent emotional and product queries, plus free-use utilities that give the audience something concrete and earn natural backlinks.
+Each page targeted one specific search rather than a generic category.

-Editorial pickups in the consumer-niche press, schema-driven rich results on Google, and citation pickups on Perplexity and Claude for category queries.
-DR climbed from 0 to 45 over the same 8 weeks the traffic line bent.
+Editorial pickups in consumer-niche press, schema-driven rich results on Google, and steady backlink accumulation pushed DR from 0 to 45.
+The traffic line stabilized above 30K and kept compounding.

 05What didn't work

-- Chasing the head terms early.
-The DR was too low — even good content couldn't outrank entrenched sites on the head queries.
-Long-tail compounded faster.
+- Chasing head terms early.
+The DR was too low to outrank entrenched sites on those queries.
+Long-tail compounded faster and built the authority needed to compete later.

 - Generic 'best of' listicles.
-Ranked, but converted poorly — searchers were already past the consideration stage by the time they reached us.
+They ranked, but converted poorly.
+Searchers were already past the consideration stage by the time they reached us.

 - Building backlinks via outreach in month one.
 Too early.
-The PR + schema-driven rich results in months 4–6 earned more links passively than three months of cold outreach would have.
+PR and schema-driven rich results in months 6 and 7 earned more links passively than cold outreach would have at that stage.

-A brand-new consumer domain is mostly an architecture decision before it's a content decision.
-Ship the schema and the answer-layer on day one, claim the long-tail queries that match real buyer moments, and let the authority loops compound.
-Six months is enough for the line to bend.
+A brand-new consumer domain is an architecture decision before it's a content decision.
+Get the structure right on launch day, claim the long-tail queries that match real buyer moments, and let the authority compound.
+Eight months is enough for the line to bend.